CONCANNON & CHARLES, P.C.

 R.M.S.
 Titanic, Inc. v.
 Haver, 171 F.3d 943 (4th Cir.), cert. denied, 528 U.S. 825 (1999) - Restoring access to the wreck site of the R.M.S.
 Titanic for exploration and photography and finding that intellectual property rights are not part of exclusive salvage rights.

 DeWolf v.
-Kohler, Cause No. 2010-46416, 165th Judicial District Court, Harris County, Texas (2013) - Verdict for defendant and pretrial dismissal of two other defendants in a $15 million wrongful death and products liability action.
+Kohler, Cause No. 2010-46416, 165th Judicial District Court, Harris County, Texas (2013) - Defense verdict for one defendant and pretrial dismissal of two other defendants in a $15 million wrongful death and products liability action.

 CGB Occupational Therapy, Inc. v.
 Sunrise Assisted Living, Inc., Civ.
 No. 00-4918, U.S. Dist.
 Court, E.D.
 Pa.
 (2002 and 2005) - $2 million and $30 million verdicts in favor of plaintiff in a tortious interference with contractual relations case.

 Milandco, Ltd., Inc. v.
 Wolgin, Civ.
 No. 97-8119, U.S. Dist.
 Court, E.D.
 Pa.
-(2002) – Verdict for defendants on a $120 million promissory estoppel claim, and pretrial dismissal of claims for breach of fiduciary duty, breach of contract and misrepresentation, in case involving financing of a golf course development in Palm Beach County, Florida.
+(2002) – Defense verdict on a $120 million promissory estoppel claim, and pretrial dismissal of claims for breach of fiduciary duty, breach of contract and misrepresentation, in case involving financing of a golf course development in Palm Beach County, Florida.

 Wood Beverage Company, Inc. v.
 Clement & Muller, Inc., Case No. 1998-015855, Delaware County, Pennsylvania C.C.P.
 (2002) - $3.9 million verdict in favor of plaintiff in a breach of contract case to enforce an oral agreement for the sale of a business.